This information is provided by the Professors &

 Most people had forgotten

-about the early student nudist groups at Cal State Northridge and Rice,
+about the early student nudist groups at Hiram College, Cal State

 University of Pennsylvania Naturist Student

 Association claimed in 1994 to be the first in the nation.
 Unlike